odinokov/ichorCNA-sbatch-generator/README.md

 - A SLURM scheduler.
 - Sorted BAM files located in the input directory defined in the YAML configuration.

-## Installation
-Install the required Python packages in one line: `pip install PyYAML typer jinja2 loguru`

 ## Usage

 1. **Edit Configuration:**